1966:

 Star Tours opens at the Disney-MGM Park.
 It is the first attraction to

 open in the park's new backlot annex area.
-Based on the successful Star Wars franchise of movies, it is Disney's 3rd version of the attraction (Disneyland's Star Tours opened in 1986 and Tokyo Disneyland's in July 1989.)
+Based on the successful Star Wars franchise of movies, it is Disney's 3rd version of the attraction (Disneyland's Star Tours opened in 1987 and Tokyo Disneyland's in 1989.)
+The first Disney attraction based on a non-Disney produced film, the ride that

 Disney's newest feature The Little Mermaid is released in Brazil.